Where to take a road trip this fall in California

 California might be famous for avocados and almonds, but did you know that there are apple orchards in the Golden State as well?

-Julian, CA thrives during apple-picking season, from mid/late-August through September.
+Julian, CA thrives during the apple-picking season, from mid/late-August through September.
 During this time, the mountain town located one-hour east of San Diego bustles with visiting families and groups of travelers who come to pick their own pears and apples, press their own cider, and try some of the best and freshest apple pie in the state.

 Besides dropping by the orchards and farms, visitors can enjoy the rich mountain scenery in Julian at the California Wolf Center, William Heise County Park, and Lake Cuyamaca.
 There are plenty of hiking trails for nature-lovers.
 History and culture buffs have opportunities to learn about California mining history in and around Julian as well at the Eagle and High Peak Mine and Julian Pioneer Museum.